Astraeus II: Quantifying the impact of cosmic variance during the Epoch of Reionization: Quantifying cosmic variance

 We compare the above-mentioned surveys with our simulation snapshots at $z \sim 6-12$ (with $\Delta z=2$) in Fig. \ref{fig:spatial}.
 At each redshift, we show the LBGs (with $\muv <-15$) distribution embedded in the large-scale density and the ionization fields (calculated on a $512^3$ grid) along with the resulting HMF and UV LF for each survey.
 The density of each cell is calculated as $1 + \delta = \rho/\rho_{\rm crit}$, where $\rho$ and $\rho_{\rm crit}$ are the dark matter density in the grid cell and the critical density at that $z$, respectively.
 The volume-weighted neutral hydrogen fraction is directly obtained from the results of \textlcsc{CIFOG}.
 We briefly discuss where LBGs (with $\muv <-15$) lie in terms of the density and neutral fractions; this is explored in more detail in Sec. \ref{sec:environment}.
 Firstly, with $M_h \gsim 10^{9.5} \msun$ and $10^{8.8} \msun$ at $z \sim 6$ and 12, respectively, these LBGs typically lie in over-dense regions (with $1+\delta \sim 1-100$) as shown in the first column of Fig. \ref{fig:spatial}.
 Further, in the \textit{Photoionization} model, all galaxies have a constant value of $f_\mathrm{esc}=0.215$.
 This naturally results in the most massive/luminous star forming galaxies being able to create the largest ionized regions around themselves.
 As shown in column 2 of the same figure, this means that the densest regions are reionized first, as expected for the inside-out reionization scenario.
 We also see the evolution of the volume filling fraction of ionized hydrogen ($Q_{II}$) in column 2.
 As shown, the IGM is effectively neutral at $z\sim 12$ where $Q_{II}\sim 0$, reaches a mid-point at $z \sim 7.2$ and reionization is over ($Q_{II}\sim 1$) by $z\sim 6$.

 As shown in column 3 of Fig. \ref{fig:spatial}, the HMF evolves positively both in terms of normalisation and the halo mass extent with decreasing redshift.
-Further, the amplitude of the HMF correlates with the underlying density-field: the most under-dense ($1+\delta \sim 0.9$) and over-dense ($1+\delta \sim 1.1$) sub-volumes show the lowest and highest amplitude of the HMF, although its shape remains unchanged.
+Further, the amplitude of the HMF correlates with the underlying density-field: the most under-dense ($\left<1 + \delta\right> \sim 0.9$ as reference, for the JADES areas) and over-dense ($\left<1 + \delta\right> \sim 1.1$ as reference, for the JADES areas) sub-volumes show the lowest and highest amplitude of the HMF, although its shape remains unchanged.
+The number of sub-volumes involved in the computation of the continuous and dashed lines are reported as $n$ in Table \ref{table:volumes}.
 Given its smallest area, the JADES-deep survey shows the largest variation in the amplitude of the HMF in over/under-dense regions with the variance decreasing with an increase in the survey area (that averages over a larger range in halo bias).
 Having only 1 sub-volume corresponding to the survey area for WFIRST1, we can not calculate the variance.
 The HMF naturally shows an increasing variance with halo mass given their decreasing number densities.
 Finally, since halos of a given mass become increasingly less biased with decreasing redshift, their variance decreases with decreasing redshift too.

 The same trends are seen for the UV LF (column 4 in Fig. \ref{fig:spatial}) where the most under/over-dense regions yield the minima and maxima.
 Again, the variance increases with decreasing magnitude given the rarity of these sources.
 Finally, at a given UV magnitude, the variance decreases with decreasing redshift.